 So let’s recap: What just happened?

-The above example goes to the heart of the question: Can I cancel PMI if my home value increases?
+The above example gets to the heart of the question: Can I cancel PMI if my home value increases?
 The answer is: Maybe!

-“In an upswing like this I would say you have a better chance of getting rid of your private mortgage insurance, but it’s not a guarantee, because it depends on each lender’s process and making that happen,” says Vickie Clark Jennings, a top real estate agent in Fredericksburg, Maryland.
+“In an upswing like this, I would say you have a better chance of getting rid of your private mortgage insurance, but it’s not a guarantee, because it depends on each lender’s process and making that happen,” says Vickie Clark Jennings, a top real estate agent in Fredericksburg, Maryland with 37 years of experience.

 Rising home values can build equity and increase your stake in the property, making you a potentially lower-risk borrower.
-Sometimes, to cancel PMI, all you must do is make mortgage payments on time and watch your home value grow, then connect with your servicer on next steps.
+Sometimes, to cancel PMI, all you have to do is make mortgage payments on time and watch your home value grow, then connect with your servicer on next steps.

 So, having a solid idea of your home’s value and how it’s changed can help you track when it might be time to ditch the PMI.
 But a simple hunch won’t be enough to get your lender to remove it.
 You’ll need to get an appraisal or another official valuation of your home (more on that below.)